-It is the opinion of Kestrel Verifiers that MMSD's Series 2020A Green Bonds are in complete alignment with the Water Infrastructure criteria of the Climate Bonds Standard, and that MMSD is demonstrating leadership toward a zero-carbon future by implementing these beneficial projects.
+It is the opinion of Kestrel Verifiers that MMSD's Series 2020D Green Bonds are in complete alignment with the Water Infrastructure criteria of the Climate Bonds Standard, and qualify to be Certified Climate Bonds.
+MMSD is demonstrating leadership with the implementation of these beneficial projects.